lightning/bolts/ext-dynamic-commitments.md

-Most of these parameters can be changed by simply expressing the desire to change them, and should the recipient agree, we apply these changes, and exchange new commitment transactions making any necessary adjustments implied by the channel parameter changes.
+Most of these parameters can be changed by simply expressing the desire to change them, and should the recipient agree, we apply these changes, and exchange new commitment transactions making any necessary adjustments prescribed by the channel parameter changes.

 The exception to this is certain changes to the channel type.
 As detailed in the preliminaries, the funding output of a Taproot transaction is fundamentally different from the funding output of the other channel types that are currently defined.
-This means that we conceptually must spend the funding output of the original channel into a new Taproot output before we have a functioning Taproot channel.
+This means that we must spend the funding output of the original channel into a new Taproot output before we have a functioning Taproot channel.

-The key insight in this design is that we extend the conception of a commitment transaction to include the possibility of a pair of transactions wherein we have a "kickoff transaction" that is comprised of a single input (the original funding output) and a single output (the new funding output) and then building
+The key insight in this design is that we extend the concept of a commitment transaction to include the possibility of a pair of transactions wherein we have a "kickoff transaction" that is comprised of a single input (the original funding output) and a single output (the new funding output) and then building